A number of political theories sought to “fix everything” but almost never managed to and only momentarily in the case of rare exceptions. Why?

 Picture the prodigies that better-taught children could achieve!
 The streets would glow with cleanliness and security; many more parks would be well tended and inviting; the artwork, ah, the artwork!
 And the scientific discoveries!

-Yet Mencius, my favorite Chinese philosopher among those commemorated, held it wiser to seek Humanity and Duty than a simple profit that will turn destructive.
-Humanity, Duty and Learning: those priorities could secure us a more certain abundance.
+Yet Mencius, my favorite Chinese philosopher among those commemorated, held it wiser to seek Humanity and Duty than a simple profit that could turn destructive.
+Humanity, Duty and Learning: those priorities could secure us a more dependable abundance.

 · A brace of peace religions that go hand in hand.
 Are you some religious fanatic preaching exclusion and brutality in the name of God?
 No-one will listen to you any longer; you’re fired!